Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

 \subsection{Acknowledgements}

 I thank D.~Prasad for his invitation to TIFR Mumbai where part of this work has been~written, and U.~K.~Anandavardhanan for his invitation to give a talk about this work at IIT Bombay, in January 2018.
-I also thank N.~Matringe for stimulating discussions about this work.
+I also thank N.~Matringe for stimulating discussions about this work, as well as an anonymous referee for valuable comments and suggestions.

 This work has been partly supported by the Laboratoire International Associé Centre Franco-Indien pour les Mathémati\-ques, and by the Institut Universitaire de France.